Danger Room: Sentience

 In Joss Whedon's Astonishing X-Men, the Danger Room developed self-awareness.
-It is mentioned by Wolverine as 'acting twitchy all semester'.
-The first thing it does is convince Wing, who has recently been depowered by Ord's cure, to kill himself.
-The next thing it does is take control of an old, broken Sentinel robot and knock out all the psychics within the X-Mansion.
-During the Sentinel's attack, Cyclops orders Shadowcat and the students to go hide in the Danger Room for safety, finding the corpse of Wing.
-It reanimates Wing's corpse and attacks the students.
-Apart from Wing, there are no additional fatalities among the students.
-After being freed from its prison, it takes the form of a woman dubbed "Danger" and attacks the X-Men.
-After defeating the X-Men, she travels to Genosha to kill Professor Charles Xavier.
+The first thing it does is convince Wing, who has recently lost his powers to Ord's cure, to kill himself.
+Next, the Danger Room takes control of a Sentinel and knocks out every psychic in the X-Mansion.
+During the Sentinel's attack, Cyclops orders Shadowcat and the students to hide in the Danger Room, where they find Wing's corpse.
+After being freed from its prison, the Danger Room takes a humanoid form called Danger and attacks the X-Men.
+Danger travels to Genosha to kill Professor X, who knew of the Danger Room's sentience and chose to keep it secret.
+With the Danger Room gone, Prodigy builds a similar facility called the Danger Cave.